anand-a-t/weather_api_pyspark/README.md

-# weather_api_pyspark
-A Simple Implementation of Working ETL in Azure Databricks
+### A Simple Implementation of Working ETL in Azure Databricks

+Data was ingested from OpenWeatherMapAPI.
+The transformation was done using PySpark.

+The log table was created using the concept of decorator.